Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 - RegExp objects provide properties like source (the pattern string) and flags (modifiers like case-insensitive search).
 - You can use methods like test to check for matches in strings and exec to retrieve detailed information about the match.

+### Time Complexity: O(1)
+- Accessing properties and methods of a RegExp object, such as source, flags, test, exec, etc., has a constant time complexity.
+- These operations directly access the internal properties of the RegExp object without iterating over any data structure.
 </p>
 </details>